 2 Checklists for Flashbacks and Backstory

 A flashback takes the reader from the current time to a previous time.
-This usually happens quickly, and then they are returned to the present.
-A flashback is told as an action scene.
+This usually happens quickly, and then the reader is returned to the present.

 Backstory is the story that happens before your novel begins.
 Sometimes during the story, you need to inform the reader of something that happened earlier in a character’s life.
 You may have files upon files of information you store elsewhere that you use to develop your characters, but what we’re concerned with here is what the reader needs to know.

 A reader lives a flashback is if it were a regular scene.
-Flashbacks can be a sentence, a paragraph, a scene, or an entire chapter.
+Flashbacks can be a sentence, a paragraph, a scene, or an entire chapter, and are told as an action scene.

 The importance of a flashback should influence its length.
 So look at each flashback and ask yourself how important is it to the story.
 This is where the rewrite comes in.
 You may have a flashback in which a murder occurs, and the murder is the driving motive for your protagonist in this story.
 In that case, give the flashback time to develop on the page.
 Don’t shortchange your reader with only a few sentences.